14 days of Valentines

-Wondering what you can do as a cheap valentine’s day idea without losing the romance?
+Wondering what you can do as an inexpensive valentine’s day idea without losing the romance?
 This simple but sweet love challenge is perfect for your spouse, boyfriend, or even your kids!

 Miss having a February 1st start date?
 It’s not too late!
 Do a shortened version, or start it on Valentine’s Day and do it for the rest of February instead!